rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    A sample response:

    <pre>
-   docker-machine version 0.12.0, build 45c69ad
+   docker-compose version 1.14.0, build c7bdf9e
    </pre>

 0. PROTIP: There's a different version of each Docker module: